couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 *Java Specificities:*

  - For secondary index creation, since the Java SDK has an `Expression` type, it could accept `List<Object>` as a `fields` parameter.
 Each element must then either be an `Expression` or a `String` representing the field to be indexed.
+Expressions are not escaped and allow for complex index construction.

  - For convenience, `createIndex` will offer a signature with varargs syntax (`boolean createIndex(String indexName, boolean ignoreIfExist, boolean defer, Object... fields)`).